 How to Survive a Business Broadband Outage

-Last year alone, 77% of UK companies suffered a business broadband outage that affected day-to-day operations and significantly impacted profitability.
-In fact, it’s estimated that these outages cost the British economy on the whole a whopping £7 billion in lost productivity.
+In 2016, 77% of UK companies suffered a business broadband outage that affected day-to-day operations and significantly impacted profitability.
+In fact, it’s estimated that these outages cost the British economy, on the whole, a whopping £7 billion in lost productivity.
 So how do you survive an outage and create a strategic continuity plan to ensure your business experiences minimal damage?

 Tips for Dealing with a Broadband Outage